-Productizing and packaging consulting is an excellent way to increase your geographic reach and create multiple streams of income.
-Examples of packaged and productized consulting offerings are books, online courses, keynote speaking, and webinars.
+Productizing and packaging consulting is an excellent way to increase your geographic reach and create multiple income streams.
+Packaged and productized consulting offerings include books, online courses, keynote speaking, and webinars.

 Packaged and productized consulting expands your target market globally and allows you to sell your services at multiple price points.
 For example, online courses and books sell at a lower price point than personal consulting.
 They can be sold over the internet to anywhere in the world at all times of day.
-And they have low marginal production costs; once the first unit is made, additional units are created at the press of a key.
+And they have low marginal production costs; additional units are created at the press of a key once the first unit is made.

-Although packaged and productized consulting has many advantages, it has barriers as well.
+Although packaged and productized consulting has many advantages, it also has barriers.
 It is challenging to create a product until you have a lot of experience in the niche and can generalize the most common problem/solution sets.
-Also, developing online courses can take a long time if you are not familiar with methods for rapidly creating online courses.
+Also, developing online courses can take a long time if you are unfamiliar with methods for rapidly creating online courses.

 Packaged consulting can also be used as a Top of Funnel (TOF) entry point to attract prospects to your website.
 After working through the packaged solution, some clients will want individualized consulting or coaching (onsite or remote).